Demokrāti.lv: History

 The party was formed in 2004, when two MPs, Māris Gulbis and Ināra Ostrovska, left the New Era Party Parliamentary Club, founding a political party called “New Democrats” (“Jaunie Demokrāti”) on 11 June 2005.

-In 2005, the party was one of the founders of the left-wing Eurosceptic and Eurorealist" European political party EUDemocrats.
+In 2005, the party was one of the founders of EUDemocrats, a left-wing Eurosceptic European political party.

 The party tried to foster ties with regionalist parties such as the For Latvia and Ventspils, sending an invitation to the leader of the party mayor Aivars Lembergs.

 The New Democrats won 1.27% of vote and no seats in the parliament in 2006 election.
 After the election, they started talks with For Fatherland and Freedom/LNNK about a possible merger, which were unsuccessful.

 On 28 March 2009, the party held a party congress where it changed its name to Demokrāti.lv and adopted a new logo.

 After the 2009 rebrand, the party participated in the 2009 Latvian municipal elections, gaining few seats.
 Before the 2010 Latvian parliamentary election the party was one of the founders of the Made in Latvia political alliance, but shortly afterwards was expelled from it.

 On March 10, 2011, the party announced that it had dissolved.
 Its last chairman was Edgars Jansons.